Chinese proverbs 谚语

 Many proverbs relate to specific people or places in Chinese history, we have chosen to exclude these as they are hard for non-Chinese people to understand without considerable historical context; instead we have chosen proverbs and sayings that give an insight into Chinese culture and traditions.

 Translating Chinese proverbs into English is not an easy task.
-Sometimes there is no similar construct or meaning in English and so a translation can seem contrived.
+Sometimes there is no similar meaning in English and so a translation may seem contrived.
 If you can help improve our efforts please let us know.

 Chinese proverbs are broadly categorized as either 谚语 yàn yǔ (proverbs or ‘familiar saying’) or 成语 chéng yǔ (meaning ‘become language’ usually translated as ‘idiom’ or ‘accepted saying’).
 The short standard form of Chengyu is made up of four characters and there are thousands of them, one for every possible situation.
 They are written in Classical Chinese where often one character takes the place of two or more in Modern Chinese.
 There are also the 俗语 Súyǔ which are popular sayings and the 歇后语 Xiē hòu yǔ which are two part allegorical sayings that are pretty hard to translate.
 In the first part of a xiehouyu the situation is described and the second gives the underlying truth, so in English there is the similar ‘a bird in the hand, is worth two in the bush’ construction.
 Often only the first part needs to be said as the second part is implied.
-Puns are also used in xiehouyu adding to the difficulty in understanding and translating them.
+Puns are also used in xiehouyu adding greatly to the difficulty of translation.

 Here are a few random idioms to give a flavor of the hundreds on this site.
-The proverbs are divided into different categories with a common theme.
+The proverbs are grouped according to theme.
 The same proverb may appear under several categories.
-Use this bar to see a group of related proverbs.
+Click on this bar to view the extensive group of proverbs.